All about degenerative disc disease

 If conservative management does not have the intended effect, spinal surgery may be required to correct the degenerated disc.

-Stabilization surgery or spinal fusion: two vertebrae are fused together, to provide stability for the spine.
+Stabilization surgery or spinal fusion: fusing two vertebrae together provides stability for the spine.

 This can be done anywhere in the spine but is more common in the lower back and the neck area.
 These are the most movable parts of the spine.